Academic Advising and Support

 The mission of academic advising at Rhodes is to promote student learning.
-Each entering student is assigned an academic adviser, who will function in that capacity until the student formally declares a major.
-This must be done prior to the registration period of the spring semester of the sophomore year.
-At that point, a faculty adviser from the major department is assigned to or selected by the student.
+Each entering student is assigned an academic advisor, who will function in that capacity until the student formally declares a major.
+Major declaration must be done prior to the registration period of the student's spring semester of their sophomore year.
+At that point, a faculty advisor from the major department is either selected by or assigned to the student.

-Assisted by the academic adviser, the student learns:
+Assisted by the academic advisor, the student learns:

 - To understand the nature of a liberal arts education;

 - To assess his or her strengths and weaknesses;

 - To plan a course of action to achieve those goals.

 The Career Services staff assists students in evaluating majors, exploring career fields, and preparing for post-graduation plans.
 Students are encouraged to schedule a meeting with a Career Services staff member as early as their first year to take advantage of career advising, internships, and programs which will lead to future success.
 Career Services offers opportunities to engage with employers and graduate school representatives through programs including Meet the Firms, Graduate School Expo, Fall and Spring Career Fairs, and other networking opportunities.

 Each year, approximately 55% of graduates will go into full-time careers (including full-time volunteer programs such as the Peace Corps) and approximately 42% will seek an additional degree.